 Just dive in

 "Don’t be afraid to just dive right into college life.
 You only have four years and they go very fast."

-— Danielle Alio, senior, Cabrini College
+— Danielle Alio, senior, Cabrini University

 "Don’t be afraid to be yourself!
 When I first started college I was worried about finding the right group of friends that shared similar interests as me.
 I made a lot of new friends during my orientation days and the very first days of school.
 Don’t worry about making new friends; there will be a lot of people that share similar interests."